AloizioMacedo/unitstools/docs/source/usage.rst

 The fundamental objective of this package is to work in tandem with static type checkers in order to raise warnings in situations that may be violating the expected units involved in operations.
+Consider the example below as an illustration.

 .. code-block:: python